Category intelligence brief

 Research robots, scoped for fast market reading.

-Academic and research robotics platforms pushing the boundaries of what machines can learn and do.
+Academic and research robotics platforms pushing the boundaries of what machines can learn and do in the lab and beyond.
 This route is designed to move from fast inventory scan to deeper technical and buyer guidance without turning the page into a wall of undifferentiated content.

 Tracked robots